Last updated on 29 September 2022 by Robert Bateman (Privacy and Data Protection Research Writer at TermsFeed)

-The California Consumer Privacy Act (CCPA) took effect on January 1st, 2020.
-This new privacy law will affect businesses all over the world.
-The law makes a lot of demands on businesses.
-In particular, it requires businesses to fully disclose how they treat consumers' personal information.
+The California Consumer Privacy Act (CCPA) took effect on January 1st, 2020 and affects businesses all over the world.
+This law requires businesses to fully disclose how they treat consumers' personal information.

 The CCPA applies to "businesses."
 However, the CCPA defines "business" very narrowly.